Chapter 6: Advanced Quality Management for Dummies

 Your organization is ready for a QMS.
 Perhaps your data is siloed, and you’re stuck using paper-based systems and manual processes.
 As business processes continue to grow more complex and regulations increase, you want to take action.
 But how to proceed?

 A step-wise process helps you ensure that you do your due diligence and execute effectively.
-This chapter looks at four steps that you can follow to find the right QMS software for your organization.
+This chapter looks at four steps that you can follow to find the right quality management software for your organization.

 The steps are as follows: